scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         intend to upgrade their programs...
 So this may be less of an issue than I initially feared.

-        FontForge should now be able to read in a size feature in either format and gives the user the option of producing 'size' features in either format on output.
+        websharpstudios should now be able to read in a size feature in either format and gives the user the option of producing 'size' features in either format on output.